Luke Shaw: Youth career

-Senior
+Senior career

 On 27 February 2014, Shaw was called up to the England senior team for the first time, for their friendly with Denmark.
 He made his debut in the match, replacing Ashley Cole at half-time.
 England won the match 1–0.
 On 12 May 2014, Shaw was named in Roy Hodgson's 23-man squad for the 2014 FIFA World Cup.
 He was included at the expense of the experienced Cole, who retired from internationals as a result.
 He was England's second-choice left-back behind Leighton Baines, and made his tournament debut in the last group match, a 0–0 draw with Costa Rica in Belo Horizonte.
 He also holds the accolade of being the youngest player to appear at the 2014 tournament.

+Shaw missed UEFA Euro 2016 with a broken leg and was not selected for the 2018 FIFA World Cup.
+He returned to the team for their opening match of the 2018–19 UEFA Nations League against Spain, making his first start for England since the UEFA Euro 2016 qualifier against Switzerland in August 2015.
+He assisted Marcus Rashford's opening goal in the 11th minute but was later substituted with a head injury and did not appear again for England until the 2022 FIFA World Cup qualifier against Albania in March 2021.

 Shaw was included in the England squad for UEFA Euro 2020.
-On 11 July 2021, Shaw scored the fastest ever goal in a European Championship final, against Italy in the UEFA Euro 2020 final, with just two minutes on the clock.
-However, his early goal was not enough to give England their first major title in 55 years, as Italy emerged victorious in a penalty shoot-out after a 1–1 draw in extra time.
+On 11 July 2021, Shaw scored the fastest goal in a European Championship final, against Italy in the UEFA Euro 2020 final, with just two minutes on the clock.
+His early goal was not enough to give England their first major title in 55 years, as Italy emerged victorious in a penalty shoot-out after a 1–1 draw in extra time.

 Shaw was included in the 26-man England squad for the 2022 FIFA World Cup.
-Playing in the starting 11 of all 5 matches England played.
-And assisting Jude Bellingham in scoring the opening goal in a 6-2 victory against Iran.
+He started all five of England's matches at left-back and assisted Jude Bellingham's opening goal in a 6–2 win over Iran.

+On 6 June 2024, Shaw was named in England's 26-man squad for UEFA Euro 2024 with manager Gareth Southgate calling his inclusion a "gamble" due to the player's lack of match fitness after missing the end of the 2023–24 season with an injury.
+Shaw made his first appearance of the tournament in England's quarter-final against Switzerland, coming on as a substitute for Ezri Konsa in the 78th minute of the match.